Free ticketed event

 Dr. Cory J. Prust is an Associate Professor in the Electrical Engineering and Computer Science Department at Milwaukee School of Engineering (MSOE).
 He earned his BSEE degree from MSOE in 2001 and his Ph.D. from Purdue University in 2006.
 Prior to joining MSOE in 2009, he was a Technical Staff member at MIT Lincoln Laboratory.
 He teaches courses in the signal processing, communication systems, and embedded systems areas.

-Historically, the first recorded, vertical axis wind turbine existed in 644 A.D. and the first recorded, horizontal axis wind turbine existed in 1180.
-Capturing wind energy for useful purposes has evolved greatly over the centuries.
-This workshop provides an introduction to the history and evolution of wind turbines, policy, current industry standards and basic design criteria.
+The first part of the workshop provides an introduction to the history and evolution of wind turbines, policy, current industry standards and basic design criteria.
 The presenter will provide intellectual property in the form of a PowerPoint presentation that has been used in numerous STEM summer camps and outreach events.
-This presentation, which has been fine-tuned over a decade, is ... (continued)
+This presentation, which has been fine-tuned over a decade, is primarily for grades 3-8 but can be scaled for use with any K-20 audience.
+The presenter also utilizes the windmill building activity from Engineering is Elementary’s kit “Catching the Wind” to complement the PowerPo ... (continued)

 Dr. Lynn A Albers